gyllstromk/blargs/doc/index.rst

 requires
 --------

-We described ``requires`` previously, but here we show that it also works with conditional expressions.
+We described :py:meth:`Option.requires` previously, but here we show that it also works with conditional expressions.

 If argument is specified, then ``condition`` must be true;